No. 3 LSU intercepts 5 of Florida QB DJ Lagway's passes in the Tigers' 20-10 victory

+“LSU won the football game!
+Won the game!
+I don’t know what you want from me," Kelly said.
+"What do you want?
+You want us to win 70-0 against Florida to keep you happy?

+“Those are ridiculous questions.
+And I am getting tired of it.
+That football team just worked their tail off to get an SEC win and you want to know what’s wrong,” Kelly continued.
+“Give them some respect.
+How about that?
+Instead of micro-analyzing every little thing.”

-After the ejection of LSU preseason AP All-America linebacker Whit Weeks for a targeting penalty in the game's opening minutes, the Tigers (3-0, 1-0 Southeastern Conference) intercepted five of Florida quarterback DJ Lagway's passes and sacked him three times.
+After the ejection of LSU preseason AP All-America linebacker Whit Weeks for a targeting penalty in the game's opening minutes, the Tigers (3-0, 1-0 Southeastern Conference) still summoned a swarming, opportunistic defensive performance that also included three sacks.

+LSU edge rusher Jack Pyburn, a transfer from Florida, said joining the Tigers' “fast, violent, physical and aggressive” defense was ”the best decision I ever made."

+“We have the guys in the secondary that can make those plays,” he said.
+“We have the guys up front that are going to stuff the run.”

 Lagway's career high in interceptions came in what was widely seen as a pivotal bounce-back game for the Gators (1-2, 0-1) and fourth-year coach Billy Napier after a surprising home loss to South Florida a week earlier.